OctopusDeploy/step-package-template/README.md

 Step package repositories use a _monorepo_ structure, which supports:
 - Independent versioning and change log management for steps and deployment targets within a single repository
 - Simpler consumption patterns for target inputs within steps
-- Simpler change propagation across multiple versions of steps
+- Simpler change propagation across multiple versions of steps.
+For an example of a step with multiple versions and associated migration definitions, see the [Migration Sample](https://github.com/octopusdeploy/step-package-migration-sample)

 A single step package repository is modelled on a volatility boundary - it groups together a set of steps and targets we reasonably expect to change together.